terrancehanlon/Genetic-Algorithm-/README.md

     Loop over new population
     if at any point during loop, Math.Random <= Mutation Rate mutate that individual at index location i.

+GA file:
+  My implementation of the Genetic Algorithm.